Comprehensive vs. Collision Auto Insurance Coverage: Differences Explained (2024)

 When you just buy collision coverage, your vehicle is only covered in an accident.
 With comprehensive coverage, you get extended coverage for situations outside of accidents.

 In many cases, comprehensive coverage also covers other vehicles you drive – like rental cars or a friend’s car.
+Explore how affordable comprehensive auto insurance coverage protects your vehicle from unexpected risks while fitting your budget.

-Should I Buy Both Comprehensive and Collision Coverage?
+Buying Both Comprehensive and Collision Coverage

 You May Be Required to Carry Collision or Comprehensive Coverage